 • Linking learners—Laying the foundation for a collaborative classroom (led by Beth Rogowsky, K-12 oriented)

 Session III: Teaching Online and Putting It All Together

 • Common discussion and tying together the key ideas of the workshop

-The Master Class on Effective Teaching is designed for K-12 and university-level STEM instructors who wish to develop more effective STEM teaching and instruction practices.
+This program is intended for K-12 and university-level STEM instructors who wish to develop more effective STEM teaching and instruction practices based on neuroscientific principles.

 Barbara Oakley, PhD., PE

 Barbara Oakley, PhD, PE is a Professor of Engineering at Oakland University in Rochester, Michigan and Michigan’s Distinguished Professor of the Year for 2018; she is also Coursera’s inaugural “Innovation Instructor.”
 She is a Fellow of the American Institute of Biological and Medical Engineers and the Institute of Electrical & Electronic Engineers.
 She holds a PhD in Systems Engineering from Oakland University (1998); a Master’s of Science in Electrical and Computer Engineering (Oakland University, 1995); a Bachelor’s of Science in Electrical Engineering (University of Washington, 1986); and a Bachelor of Arts in Slavic Languages and Literature (University of Washington, 1977).
 She has served as Vice President for the Engineering in Medicine and Biology Society—the world’s largest society for bioengineers.